echosa/echosa.github.io/_posts/2012-05-25-zf-mode-is-no-more-viva-php.md

 You can find it at [https://github.com/echosa/phpplus-mode](https://github.com/echosa/phpplus-mode).
 If you already use zf-mode, I suggest deleting it and getting php+.
 However, bear in mind that there have been changes to the names of customized variables.
 Please update (or reset) these accordingly.

 If you use zf-mode and got it from MELPA, bear with me.
-I have submitted a pull request to the MELPA github with a new recipe for php+.
+I have submitted a pull request to the MELPA GitHub with a new recipe for php+.
 Once that has been accepted, you'll be able to download php+ from MELPA once again.

 In other news, I have just discovered the awesomeness of snippets via yasnippet.el.
 This has opened a *whole new world* to me, and means some big changes to php+.
 I've already begun working on some major usage improvement using snippets that will make php+ a lot easier to use and, in my opinion, a lot more fun.